-REQUIREMENTS FOR MAJOR A student may choose to pursue the full IS major, which requires 18 hours of Information Systems beyond IS-044 plus nine (9) hours of a business specialization.
+REQUIREMENTS FOR MAJOR A student may choose to pursue the full IS major, which requires 18 hours of Information Systems courses beyond IS 44 and IS 84 plus nine (9) hours of a business specialization.
 The business specialization can be in accounting, actuarial science, finance, insurance, management, or marketing.
 Information systems majors must select a track consisting of nine credit hours from a single discipline in business other than information systems.
 The student’s adviser must approve the track selections.

 DRAKE CURRICULUM The Drake Curriculum, required of all undergraduates, is designed to help students meet personal and professional goals as they acquire fundamental knowledge and abilities in ten Areas of Inquiry, including communication, critical thinking, artistic experience, historical consciousness, information and technology literacy, international and multicultural experiences, scientific and quantitative literacy, values and ethics and engaged citizenship.
 Students work closely with their academic advisers to craft a program of study in general education that prepares students for civic and professional leadership.

 The Drake Curriculum also requires first-year seminars, which foster development of critical thinking and written and oral communication skills through a topical focus; and a Senior Capstone, in which students demonstrate the capacity to bring information, skills and ideas to bear on one project.